 Take a quick Instagram at the Franconia Sculpture Park in Shafer, Minnesota, which is free and open to the public.
 Here you’ll find 43 acres of large-scale sculptures that are especially photogenic, created by artists from all over the world.

 If you’re more of a nature buff, head to Lake Louise where the water is just as blue as it is placid.
 It’s difficult to find a body of water that compares to the magnitude of beauty found here.
 Inspire your friends to take a trip up north this year with photos of your awe-inspiring journey.

 Stranger danger isn’t always applicable with a community as great as the RV one.
 Branch out, join forums and Facebook groups, or even membership programs like Escapees!

 Head to a meetup or an RV expo and meet other like-minded individuals this year.
 While these events can be quite busy, they’re a great way to meet fellow RVers to keep in touch with during your travels.
-Use 2019 to harness your social calendar and make the most of this wonderful community!
+Use the new year to harness your social calendar and make the most of this wonderful community!

 9. Don’t Overeat

 It’s no secret that each region in the U.S. boasts different flavors to tantalize your traveling taste buds.
 From the spicy southwestern food to the comforts of southern fare, you can’t go wrong with some of these mouth-watering dishes.